clarifynl/responsive-pics/README.md

 define('DISABLE_WP_CRON', true);
 ```

-If you're using [Trellis](https://roots.io/trellis/) (like us ❤️) the default cron interval is set to every [15 mins](https://github.com/roots/trellis/blob/master/roles/wordpress-setup/tasks/main.yml#L48).
+If you're using [Trellis](https://roots.io/trellis/) like us ❤️ the default cron interval is set to every [15 mins](https://github.com/roots/trellis/blob/master/roles/wordpress-setup/tasks/main.yml#L48).
-You could override this with an environment variable per wordpress site like this:
+You could override this to for example 1 mins with an environment variable per wordpress site like this:

 In for example `group_vars/development/wordpress_sites.yml`: